-The dining options at the Boardwalk are plentiful from a quick-service breakfast at the Boardwalk Bakery or a character breakfast at Trattoria al Forno, to lunch at Big River Grille, and a fancier dinner at Flying Fish.
-I find it fun to just stroll along while checking out the shops and even grabbing an ice cream cone from Ample Hills Creamery or stopping in for a drink at AbracadaBAR.
+The dining options at the Boardwalk are plentiful, from a quick-service breakfast at the Boardwalk Deli or a character breakfast at Trattoria al Forno, to lunch at Big River Grille, and a fancier dinner at Flying Fish.
+I find it fun to just stroll along while checking out the shops and even grabbing an ice cream cone or stopping in for a drink at AbracadaBAR.

 It’s not too late to schedule a visit to the Walt Disney World Resort for the holidays this year.
 If you’d like to receive a no-obligation quote, visit us at Dreams Unlimited Travel, the official sponsor of the DIS.

 Senior Editor for the DIS and DCL Fan | Disney Vacation Club Member | Thrilled to have been a '13/'14 Disney Parks Moms Panelist (now planDisney) | Lover of all things Disney; the Magic of Disneyland, Walt Disney World, and Disney Cruise Line | ºoº